tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * In order for us to track the number of tokes that have been minted and to generate the next `token_id`, we will be leveraging the custom Counter data structure from OpenZeppelin.

-* Openzeppelin SafeMathcounters allows us to increment and decrement a counter without worrying about overflows and other common types of errors.
+* Openzeppelin SafeMath counters allows us to increment and decrement a counter without worrying about overflows and other common types of errors.

 Represent the artwork's information as a struct named `Artwork` containing these three attributes.
 A `string` named `name`, a `string` named artist, and a `uint` named `appraisal_value`.